Pylons/pyramid/docs/narr/views.rst

 request_type

-  A Python dotted-path name representing the :term:`interface` that the :term:`request` must have in order for this view to be found and called.
+  This value can either be one of the strings 'GET', 'POST', 'PUT', 'DELETE', or 'HEAD' representing an HTTP method, *or* it may be Python dotted-path string representing the :term:`interface` that the :term:`request` must have in order for this view to be found and called.
 See :ref:`view_request_types_section` for more information about request types.

 .. _mapping_views_to_urls_using_a_decorator_section: